Professional Program Course of Study

 Detailed course descriptions can be found here.

 Upon successful completion of these courses, students are then assigned to one or more program-affiliated medical laboratories to complete a semester-long clinical externship.
 During this externship, students spend 40-hours per week for sixteen weeks advancing their knowledge and skills performing a wide variety of medical lab tests in a contemporary accredited medical laboratory under the supervision of professionally credentialed Medical Laboratory Scientists.
-Currently, the program maintains affiliations with accredited laboratories in Idaho, Nevada, Utah, Arizona and New Mexico.
+Currently, the program maintains affiliations with accredited laboratories in Arizona, Idaho, Oregon, Nevada, New Mexico and Utah.

 Graduates are eligible to take the Medical Laboratory Scientist (MLS) national certification examination offered by the American Society for Clinical Pathology (ASCP).